usbarmory/armory-boot/README.md

 make CROSS_COMPILE=arm-none-eabi- imx BOOT=uSD START=5242880
 ```

-On secure booted systems the optional `PUBLIC_KEY` environment variable can be
+On secure booted systems the `imx_signed` target should be used to create signed
-set with a [minisign](https://jedisct1.github.io/minisign/) public key to
+bootloader images.
+To maintain the chain of trust, the `PUBLIC_KEY` environment
-enable configuration file signature verification.
+variable can be set with either a [signify](https://man.openbsd.org/signify) or

-On secure booted sytems the `imx_signed` target should be used to create
+[minisign](https://jedisct1.github.io/minisign/) public key to enable
-signed bootloader images:
+configuration file signature verification.

 ```
 git clone https://github.com/f-secure-foundry/armory-boot && cd armory-boot